How to Buy Boohoo Shares UK – Beginner’s Guide

 Launched in 2006, Boohoo is one of the fastest-growing online fashion retailers in the UK.
 In fact, it recently hit a market capitalization of over £6 billion.
 Not bad for a firm listed on the UK’s secondary exchange – the AIM.

 In this article, we show you how to buy Boohoo shares online in the UK.
-On top of showing you which brokers to buy the shares with, we also give you some background information on Boohoo as an investment.

-Step 1: Find a UK Stock Broker
+Find a UK Stock Broker

 Although the company has a multi-billion pound capitalization, Boohoo shares are listed on the Alternative Investment Market (AIM).
 As the UK’s secondary stock exchange, this does make it slightly more problematic in finding a suitable stock broker.

 For example, not only do you need to ensure that your chosen platform offers Boohoo shares, but it’s also important that it has a license from the FCA.

 The good news for you is that we have sourced some of the most popular UK stock brokers currently listing Boohoo shares – which you’ll find below.

 IG is a trusted online brokerage firm that traces its roots back to 1974.
 On top of licenses with the FCA and ASIC, its parent company is also listed on the London Stock Exchange.
 In terms of its online investment services, IG covers traditional shares, CFDs, and spread betting.
 This gives you ample opportunities to profit from the rise and fall of stocks like Boohoo.

 Its share dealing platform contains over 10,000 equities, which covers hundreds of UK companies.
 Outside of the UK’s LSE and AIM, you can also buy shares in international firms.
 This covers the US, Canada, Australia, South Africa, and Germany.
 If you fancy trading stock CFDs, its library hosts over 13,000 instruments.
 This also includes Boohoo CFDs.